CAYdenberg/OpenFeed/README.md

 # What Pheed Does

-Once installed on a server, Pheed **aggregates** and **sorts** posts that come in from **pheeders** selected by the user.
-Users can add an RSS feed, Twitter or Facebook timeline, LinkedIn news feed, or any other type of feed that is defined by a **pheeder**.
-Once added, these feeds are aggregated and sorted, according to a **philter** that is selected by the user and is open-source (and thus transparent).
-The aggregated and filtered feed can be consumed by the user through a default website or a through a JSON format (which allows mobile apps, browser plugins, etc..).

-## How it works

-Pheed does little on its own.
-It provides an authentication system together with the ability of users to add feeds.
-These feeds must be recognised by an installed "pheeder" which translates a feed (e.g. a Facebook timeline) into a common format.
-Philters then work with this common format to sort/drop posts in the aggregated feed.
-The output is HTML or JSON.

-The only default pheeder is for adding RSS feeds, and the only default philter sorts by publication date.
+Pheed is a offline-first content aggregator and sorter.
+It gives users the ability to add Pheeders (which are REST APIs) to their locally-running app.
+Pheeders translate various kinds of syndicated content (blog/RSS feeds, Twitter feeds, iTunes, etc.) into a standardized format - the JSONFeed.
+Once added, the posts from those feeds are merged into a single stream (called the timeline) which can be sorted by one a few simple algorithms and tweaked by user settings.

+Pheed can also provide users with feedback on their reading habits (by topic, source, author) and allow them to adjust whether they want to see more or less of a particular type of content.

+Pheed is offline-first.
+Authentication is optional if the user wants to only work on one machine.
+User data can be synced between different machines via a Couch database.

 ## Installing Pheed

-Pheed is based on NodeJS and MongoDB. --details to be filled in--
+The server side of Pheed is based on NodeJS and CouchDB. **details**

 # Pheeder Interface

 The standard format for posts that Pheed deals with conforms to the [JSON Feed spec from Brent Simmons and Manton Reece](https://jsonfeed.org/version/1).
-Pheeders are thus pure functions which take an HTTP post body (string) as input and return an array of JSON feed `items` objects (it doesn't need to handle the outer parts like `title` and `feed_url`, as these are part of the aggregated feed).
-The Pheed core will handle actually making the actual HTTP request and handling erroneous responses.
-Pheeders can thus assume the response body will be from a successful (2xx) response.
+Pheeders are thus RESTful APIs which a take a resource URL as input and return the JSONFeed version of the syndicated content as output.
+Pheeders can be hosted anywhere on the web (they must enable CORS).
+The Pheed domain hosts some of the most common pheeders.

+Note: use https://feed2json.org/ https://github.com/appsattic/feed2json.org or fork so it can be used as middleware.

 **Example**

 # Philter Interface

-The role of philters is to assign a score to an post based on the item's content and the user's options (details on how this works to be filled out later).
-It is thus a pure function which accepts a JSON feed `item` as the first argument and returns an integer from 0 to 100 (called the **priority**).
-Items with higher priorities will shown at the top of the user's aggregated feed, above items with lower scores.
-Items with a priority of 0 will not be shown in the aggregated feed at all.

-**Example**

-# Pheed as an API

-Pheed provides a simple web interface on its own but all resources can also be accessed by API (once authenticated).
+The role of philters is to adjust the rankings of posts within the timeline based on user settings.
+The way this is done is by providing an "adjusted date" which corresponds to the publication date of the item plus a bonus or penalty based on the content of the item and user settings.
+The Philter can also drop the item from the timeline altogether.
+Thus Philters can be expressed as pure functions that take into account user settings and the item and return a date adjustment.

+Because Philters take into account user info and settings (or reading habits) they cannot be added as easily as Pheeds.
+They are designed to be configured on set-up of the server at installation time and users can choose between available Philters in their particular Pheed instance.

 # Glossary